CesiumGS/cesium-webpack-example/TUTORIAL.md

 ![South San Francisco](./screenshots/fw.png)

-# Advanced webpack configurations and Resources
+# Advanced Webpack Configurations and Resources

 Webpack can be leveraged in many more ways to increase performance, decrease your bundle size, and perform additional or complex build steps.
 Here we’ll discuss a few configuration options relevant to using the CesiumJS library.

-## Enable source maps
+## Enable Source Maps

 Source maps allow webpack to trace errors back to the original content.
 They offer more or less detailed debugging information in exchange for compiling speed.
 We recommend setting `devtool` to the 'eval' option in `webpack.config.js`